Have you ever considered buying coverage for your family, but are not sure if life insurance is worth it?

 - Term life provides an easy way for a family to gain some financial security, in case something were to happen and their breadwinner would no longer be there to.
 Many people have found peace of mind knowing that they will not have to worry about the financial future of their spouse or children.

 - Term life also provides a way for families to be financially secure without taking on the risk of permanent life insurance, which has an indefinite term and can be expensive over time.
-Most people who buy term life do not purchase it with the intent to keep paying life insurance premiums until they die, but instead as life insurance for a set period of time.
+Most people who buy term life do not purchase it with the intent to keep paying premiums for life insurance until they die, but instead as life insurance for a set period of time.

 Cons of term life insurance include:

-- Term life policies also have limited options, such as being able to cover just one person's medical needs based on their medical history.
+- Term life policies also have limited options, such as being able to cover just one person's medical needs based on their medical exam history.

 - You cannot build up any cash value over time with a term life insurance policy, whereas with permanent life insurance, you can build up cash value